amscad/laptop/README.md

 # mac development setup script
 Sets up a new Mac for development, quickly using common tools/apps

+For running under/using rosetta2, commands need to be prefixed by "arch -x86_64 /bin/bash -c "

 ## CAUTION

 WORK IN PROGRESS!!!!

 ## setup

-"setup" is a script to set up an macOS laptop/desktop for web and mobile development.
+"setup" is a script to set up an fresh macOS laptop/desktop for web and mobile development.

 It can be run multiple times on the same machine safely.